 Image-based captchas are based on the assumptions that there are certain tasks related to image recognition that humans are good at, but current computers are not.
-However, recent advances in computer vision show that machines are as good as, if not better than humans in image recognition domain [27,30].
+However, recent advances in computer vision show that machines are as good as, if not better than humans in image recognition domain [28,32].
 Consequently, captchas relying on simple image recognition will eventually fail to generate robust Turing tests for bots.
 Since reCaptcha v2 falls into that category, it would require radical change to its current design to prevent kind of attacks we show in this paper.
 A robust captcha design would acknowledge the current state of AI and use the limitations to its advantage.
-To this end, we discuss the design flaws of reCaptcha v2 and propose a general design direction (7).
+To this end, we discuss the design flaws of re-Captcha v2 and propose a general design direction.
 However, it is outside of the paper to provide a formal security analysis for our potential design direction.
 We also recommend some countermeasures as a temporary deterrent to automated attacks on reCaptcha v2 and similar image-based captchas in this section.

 Design flaws.
-In [52], the authors point out the design flaws of selection-based captcha are: using a limit number of object categories, machine-encoded text hints, and easily recognizable candidate images.
+In [54], the authors point out the design flaws of selection-based captcha are: using a limit number of object categories, machine-encoded text hints, and easily recognizable candidate images.
 However, we have different visions.
-First, we argue that the essential flaw is the design of re-Captcha v2 change the normal object recognition problem to an object category verification problem.
-It reduces a hard problem to an easier problem.
+First, we argue that the essential flaw is that the design of reCaptcha v2 changes the normal object recognition problem to an object category verification problem.
+It reduces the problem to be easier.
 For example, it gives the object category and asks the bot to check whether the grids contain that object.
 The design reduces the difficulty level of the challenge for a bot to solve.
-Thus, we argue that enlarging the size of the object categories only makes the model training more time-consuming, and it could not eradicate the design flaws.
+Thus, we argue that enlarging the size of the object categories only makes the model training more timeconsuming, and it could not eradicate the design flaws.
 The second argument we want to make is that adding noise to the candidate images and never reusing the candidate images again are not helpful as well.
 Through our experiments, we find that our system could solve the adaptive challenges; also, our ImageBreaker could solve the captchas without repeated images as well.